 by Anna Hicks

-If taking photos is your passion, you have probably not only gone to many historical sites, but used presets to edit those same photos as well.
+If taking photos is your passion, you have probably not only visited many historical sites but also used presets to edit the same photos.
 The thing to remember is that taking and editing photos of historical sites and buildings is a little different than taking and editing shots of other things, such as weddings and people.
-With that in mind, read on below for a few of the top tips out there for doing both the right way.
+With that in mind, read on for a few top tips on doing both the right way.

 Get Up Early

 If you want to take photos of breathtaking historical sites like Fort Laramie, you need to be an early riser so you can get it in the right light.
-Although very few people want to wake up early on a vacation, for us photographers it’s a really big advantage.
+Although very few people want to wake up early on a vacation, for us photographers, it’s a really big advantage.
 What are the benefits of taking these photos in the early morning, you might ask?
 Simple, you don’t have to worry about people stepping into your shot.
 After all, you’re there to photograph the site, not the people.
-Also, it lets you take the shot in a soft, gentle light, which also helps with editing later on down the line.
+Also, it lets you take the shot in a soft, gentle light, which helps with editing later on.

 Make Sure to Go in Fully-Equipped